mt-krainski/matts-nextjs-starter/README.md

 Phase 1:

 - Teams and workspaces for secure, scalable multi-user setups
-- Theming & dark mode toggle - Using ShadCN UI for consistent styling

 At this point, the starter is ready to be used to build MVP-grade SaaS applications.